mbharanya/Learning-Scala/Learning.md

 Setters are called with `_=`.
 _The getter of a var x is just named “x”, while its setter is named “x_=”._

+--> every var gets these setters by default

 # Type Parameterization

 Example of a purely functional Queue.
 It never mutates any state and instead returns a new Queue everytime.